CookiecatAven/ChatApp-321/README.md

 docker compose up -d
 ```

-Then access the frontend at http://localhost:3000
+Then access the frontend at http://localhost:3000 (or the configured host URL)